Is there a place for samp in your diet?

 Final word

 It’s good to know that not all the good things in life are forbidden.
-If slow, steady and healthy weight loss without regaining the weight is your goal, then a hearty samp dish once in a while is okay.
+If slow, steady and healthy weight loss without regaining the weight is your goal, then a hearty Samp dish, once in a while is okay.

 The secret is always not to overdo it – and don’t forget to start moving, as exercise is a vital part of your weight loss journey.